 Can a minor contribute to an IRA?

-A minor is eligible to establish and contribute to an IRA if he/she has reportable earned income.
+A minor is eligible to establish and contribute to an IRA if he or she has reportable earned income.
 See here for more information.

 What impact does charitable giving have on IRA distributions?

-The provision allows individuals 70½ or older to make a qualified charitable distribution (QCD) up to $100,000 from their traditional IRA or inactive SEP-IRA, and then have the proceeds sent directly to a registered charity.
-The charitable donation is not considered income or a deduction, but may be used to offset all or a part of an individual's 2014 RMD.
-QCDs do not apply to employer-sponsored plans (e.g. 401(k)).
+The provision allowing individuals 70½ or older to make a qualified charitable distribution (QCD) of up to $100,000 from their traditional IRA or inactive SEP IRA and have the proceeds sent directly to a registered charity has expired.
+It was reinstated for 2014 only.
+The charitable donation is neither income nor a deduction, but may be used to offset all of part of the applicable year’s RMD.
+QCDs do not apply to employer sponsored plans (e.g., 401(k)).